Food in Sri Lanka (The Problems!)

 If you know how to pick out a fresh fish and you’re prepared to pay through the nose, go for it.
 Sitting downwind of some of the fish displays was enough to tell us it wasn’t fresh.

-Remember, my husband knows this stuff inside out, he’s an exec chef with all the food hygiene certificates.
+Remember, my husband knows this stuff inside out, he’s an executive chef with all the food hygiene certificates.

 We got the impression that many small restaurants on the beach are set up to make a quick buck out of the tourists, which is understandable.
 The owners and chefs really aren’t interested in food quality at all.